OCA/partner-contact/partner_affiliate/readme/DESCRIPTION.rst

 With this module :

-- The tab "Affiliates" is focussed on storing information about holding companies and other company structures.
+- The tab "Affiliates" is focused on storing information about holding companies and other company structures.

 - The tab "Contacts & Addresses" only shows individuals who are linked to the company (employees or others).